VitaNova Brands: History

 On March 7, 2016, Ovation Brands filed for Chapter 11 bankruptcy after closing dozens of locations.
 The bankruptcy was blamed on a lawsuit that had not been disclosed when the current owner bought the businesses in August 2015.
 The landlord of 16 of Ovation's locations sued the company in February after the closure of 8 of those units.
 Buffets LLC, which is an affiliate of Food Management Partners, paid an undisclosed amount in August 2015 for Old Country Buffet, Ryan's, Fire Mountain and Tahoe Joe's, in addition to HomeTown.
 According to court documents, 150 restaurants that were operated by those chains were part of the bankruptcy filing.
 According to a court filing by Ovation, the company had $186.3 million in liabilities and $160.2 million in assets.

 Due to the COVID-19 pandemic, all of the buffet-style restaurants closed in March 2020.
 Five locations reopened as "AYCE Marketplaces" in summer 2020.
 As of January 15, 2021, all Old Country, HomeTown, and Ryan's Buffet locations have permanently closed, and nearly all have been auctioned off by Auction Nation.

+On April 20, 2021, both Buffets, LLC (Hometown Buffet, Old Country Buffet, Ryan's, and Tahoe Joe's) and Fresh Acquisitions, LLC (Furr's) filed for Chapter 11 Bankruptcy.
+Several of the owners of VitaNova Brands and its related entities (Jason Kemp, Allen Jones, Lawrence Harris, and Brian Padilla) have been named in multiple lawsuits alleging serious fraud and theft of money from both their business partners and the federal government.
+One of these suits was filed by the bankruptcy trustee in the April 20, 2021 bankruptcy case and alleges the theft of $13M of Paycheck Protection Program Loans by Jason Kemp, Allen Jones, Lawrence Harris, and Brian Padilla.

 Chains

 Old Country Buffet

-After the 2020 Pandemic, most (some may survive under independent management) Old Country Buffet restaurants have closed.
-The parent company Fresh Acquisitions, LLC and Buffets LLC have filed bankruptcy again making the restaurant as a chain non existent.
+After the 2020 COVID-19 pandemic, most Old Country Buffet restaurants closed.
+The parent company Fresh Acquisitions, LLC and Buffets LLC filed bankruptcy again.
+In bankruptcy its IP was sold as a combination with other IP's.
+The new owners indicated they were uninterested in reopening any stores after acquiring the brand making the restaurant now non-existent.
 At one time, there were more than 600 Old Country Buffet restaurants.